Rebecca Black: 2010–2011: "Friday"

 In late 2010, a classmate of Black and music video client of Los Angeles record label ARK Music Factory told her about the company.
-Black's mother paid US$4,000 for ARK Music to produce the music video while the Blacks retained ownership of both the master and the video.
-The single, "Friday", written entirely by ARK, was released on YouTube and iTunes.
+Black's mother paid $4,000 for ARK Music to produce the music video while the Blacks retained ownership of both the master and the video.
+ARK asked Black to choose between two pre-written tracks: "Super Woman," which was deemed as "too adult," and "Friday", the latter of which being released on YouTube and iTunes.
 The song's video was uploaded to YouTube on February 10, 2011, and received approximately 1,000 views in the first month.
 The video went viral on March 11, acquiring millions of views on YouTube in a matter of days, becoming the most discussed topic on social networking site Twitter, and garnering mostly negative media coverage.
 The single was released on March 14, with first-week sales estimated to be around 40,000 by Billboard.
 On March 22, Black appeared on The Tonight Show with Jay Leno, during which she performed the song and discussed the negative reaction to it.
 The song peaked on the Billboard Hot 100 and the New Zealand Singles Chart at numbers 58 and 33, respectively.
 In the UK, the song debuted at number 61 on the UK Singles Chart.
 In response to the YouTube video of "Friday", Black began to receive phone and email death threats, which were investigated by the Anaheim Police Department.
 Black teamed up with Funny or Die on April Fools' Day 2011 (when the comedy site was renamed Friday or Die) for a series of videos, including one about the underage teens driving a car in her "Friday" video.
 She signed to manager Debra Baum's DB Entertainment, reportedly with Ryan Seacrest's help.

+Black stated that she was a fan of Justin Bieber and expressed interest in performing a duet with him.
+MTV selected Black to host its first online awards show, the O Music Awards Fan Army Party, in April 2011.
+As an homage to "Friday", Black appeared in the music video for Katy Perry's "Last Friday Night (T.G.I.F.)", in which Black plays alongside Perry as the hostess of a party Perry attends.
+A cover version of "Friday" was performed on Glee in the second-season episode, "Prom Queen".
+When asked about why the song was covered on Glee, show creator Ryan Murphy replied, "The show pays tribute to pop culture and, love it or hate it, that song is pop culture."

+With more than 167 million views and more than 3,190,000 "dislikes" during its first four months, prior to its temporary removal, "Friday" was revealed as YouTube's No. 1 video of 2011, with Black hosting a short segment of YouTube Rewind.